 Chihuahuas are fragile.
 Many are born with a molera (a soft spot on the skull), and their backs are prone to injury.

-• Ramps are Your Friend: Jumping off a high couch or bed can lead to back issues over time.
+- Ramps or Pet Steps are Your Friends: Jumping off a high couch or bed can lead to back issues over time.
 Training them to use “doggy stairs” can save their joints.

 5. Keep the Brain Busy